GeorgeHernandez/GeorgeHernandez/Cognition/CSE/Obsidian.md

 - [[Dataview]].
 Uses metadata in your Markdown files so the files  can be queried like a database.
 - Editing Toolbar
 - Git
+- Natural Language Dates.
+Allows you to enter dates with syntax like `@yesterday`.
 - Table of Contents
   - The outline available in the Obsidian interface works fine within Obsidian.
 It should default to be on the left, but thankfully you can just drag it to the left instead.
   - Use the Table of Contents plugin if you want a table of contents for just page for people NOT viewing the page in Obsidian.